microsoft/PowerApps-Samples/cds/orgsvc/C#/RollupGoalData/README.md

 1. Checks for the version of the org.
 2. Retrieves the sales manager and 2 sales representatives created manually in **Office 365**.
 3. Creates a sample unit group and retrieve the default unit id.
-4. Creates few products and new disocunt list.
+4. Creates few products and new discount list.
 5. The `PriceLevel` creates the price list.
 6. The `ProductPriceLevel` creates a price list item for the first product and apply volume discount.
-7. Creates account record for the opportunity's potential customerid.
+7. Creates account record for the opportunity's potential customer id.
 8. Creates a new opportunity with user specified estimated revenue.
 9. Creates a catalog products and override the list price.
 10. Creates a new write-in opportunity product with a manual discount applied.